Sync for Media

 How is data secured in Cloud Shared Workspaces?

-All data transfers are performed using the cloud provider’s access keys.
-Data is encrypted when it leaves the client system, to the cloud cache “at rest” and then encrypted during the download.
-These keys can be revoked at any time, essentially guaranteeing that Cloud Shared Workspace jobs too don’t have any access to cloud-hosted data.
+All data transfers are performed using the cloud provider’s secure access keys.
+Data is encrypted when it leaves the client system, then encrypted in the cloud cache “at rest” and then decrypted during download.
+These keys can be revoked at any time, essentially guaranteeing that Cloud Shared Workspace jobs too don’t have any access to cloud hosted data.

 How does Cloud Shared Workspaces enable syncing for Avid Media Composer remote editorial and collaboration environments?

-- For Avid Mediafiles workspaces, media files are synced ensuring databases stay consistent and avoiding rescans.
+• For Avid MediaFiles workspaces, media files are synced ensuring databases stay consistent and avoids rescans.

 How does Cloud Shared Workspaces enable Adobe editors to collaborate and edit remotely?